5 Ways Positive Psychology Leads To Happier Ageing

 - Rise to life’s challenges, and make the most out of setbacks

-- Engage with other people
+- Engage with other people to build positive relationships

 - Find fulfilment in creativity and productivity